-How to install MySQL and import a sample database (PART 1)In this article, you will learn how to install MySQL and import a sample database.
+How to install MySQL and import a sample database (PART 1 of 8)In this article, you will learn how to install MySQL and import a sample database.

 For the subsequent SQL lesson series that we are going to cover, you may want to install MySQL to follow along with the instructor.

 MySQL is open-source software; this means the software is free to most end-users.
 MySQL does offer a commercial license for more advanced database requirements.

 First, check to see if your computer is compatible to run MySQL.